 Sometimes an indulgence is a good thing.
 This buttermilk syrup is a healthier version of the popular breakfast syrup that so many of us love.
 I think you'll find it's even more flavorful than it's refined sugar counterpart.

-Combine it with my husband's banana pecan waffles and you will be in heaven!
-Just add a few soaked and dehydrated pecans and a mashed banana into the batter of your favorite whole grain waffles.
-If you don't have a favorite, you could try this one, or this one.
+Combine it with my husband's banana pecan waffles and you'll be in heaven!
+Just add a few pecans and a mashed banana into the batter of your favorite whole grain waffles or pancakes.
+If you don't have a favorite, you could try this one, this one, or this one.

 1/2 Cup Butter, Preferably Organic, Raw Butter; diced

 1/2 Cup Buttermilk, Kefir, or Plain Yogurt, Preferably Organic and Raw